 Leafy greens are chock full of minerals, including iron, calcium, potassium, and magnesium, and vitamins, including some B vitamins as well as vitamins K, C, E. Many of these nutrients are involved in the detoxification process.
 They are full of fiber, which makes them slow to digest and good for detoxifying your bowels.

-An apple a day really can keep the doctor away!
+An apple a day might just keep the doctor away!
 Apples provide amazing detoxification support for your liver.
-The pectin and malic acid in apples, particularly the Granny Smith variety, offer a one two punch to the toxins in your body!
-The soluble fiber in the pectin helps remove cholesterol and toxins from your blood, while the malic acid is a cleansing nutrient that removes carcinogens and toxins from your blood.
+The pectin and malic acid in apples, particularly the Granny Smith variety, offer a one-two punch to the toxins in your body!
+The soluble fiber in the pectin helps remove cholesterol and toxins from your blood, while the malic acid is a blood-cleansing nutrient.
 Remember to eat only organic apples as their conventionally grown counterparts are highly contaminated with pesticides.11

 7. Broccoli Sprouts

 It’s true, you should eat your broccoli!
 More specifically, eat broccoli sprouts.
-Broccoli contains a chemical called sulforaphane, which fights malignant cancer cells in the body.
-New research by Johns Hopkins has shown the ability of this chemical to detoxify carcinogens before they actually cause harm to the body.
+These contain a chemical called sulforaphane, shown to help process detoxifying elements before they cause harm.
 Some functional medicine practitioners recommend avoiding cruciferous vegetables, including broccoli, because they contain goitrogens.
 However, I have found that the health benefits far outweigh the minimal risk.
 You can further reduce any impact on your thyroid by cooking any cruciferous vegetables.

 Beets are another blood-cleansing and purifying food, which your liver loves!
 A cleansed bloodstream and “happy” liver results in increased nutrient production in your body.
 Beets are also high in antioxidants and many nutrients including folate, pectin fiber, iron, betaine, betalains, betacyanin, and betanin.
 They also contain pectin, a natural blood cleanser.
 It is important to assist your body in eliminating toxins by eating a diet high in fiber to prevent reabsorption, and beets do this beautifully!